-4.3.5.30 The GASB has issued Statement 67, Financial Reporting for Pension Plans.
+4.3.5.30 The GASB has issued Statement 67, Financial Reporting for Pension Plans and Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 These statements require that local governments administering defined benefit pension and OPEB plans through a qualifying trust report financial information on their plan assets, liabilities, net position and changes in net position using the statement of fiduciary net position, and statement of changes in fiduciary net position.
 These statements also require specific plan disclosures in the notes to the financial statements and required supplementary information that varies depending upon plan type.
-The plan note disclosures are discussed in notes to financial statements, and the required schedules are discussed in Required Supplementary Information (RSI).
+The plan note disclosures are discussed in notes to financial statements, and the required schedules are discussed in BARS Manual 4.7, Required Supplementary Information (RSI).